-The Initiatives and Phasing section provides summaries for the 17 initiatives identified and prioritized as offering business value to the State of Washington in the form of incremental and complementary projects.
+The Initiatives and Phasing section provides summaries for the 20 initiatives identified and prioritized as offering business value to the State of Washington in the form of incremental and complementary projects.
 Section 3.1 covers six technology dependent initiatives that include the procurement and implementation of application software in the areas of Finance, Procurement, HR/Payroll, and Budget.
-Section 3.2 discusses three non-technology dependent initiatives for FY19 that consist of foundational activities and executive program management that will complement the implementation of new systems, while Section 3.3 discusses eight non-technology dependent initiatives to be considered at a future date following the deployment of an integrated Finance/Procurement ERP system.
+Section 3.2 discusses three non-technology dependent initiatives that consist of foundational activities and executive program management that will complement the implementation of a new Finance and Procurement system.
+Section 3.3 discusses eleven non-technology dependent initiatives to be considered at a future date following the deployment of an integrated Finance/Procurement ERP system including two each for Budget and HR/Payroll functionality.
 A Gantt chart depicting phasing can be found in Section 3.4.